-- The Palatine, Forum, Coliseum These ruins symbolize the ruins of the images that Mrs. Slade and Mrs. Ansley have of themselves. - 2.
-Knitting Mrs. Ansley's knitting is described as "a twist of crimson silk."
-Thus, the reader might interpret the knitting as representing the more passionate side of Mrs. Ansley's personality because of the color crimson, which is associated with passion.
-When Mrs. Slade starts to talk about their shared past, Mrs. Ansley lifts her knitting "a little closer to her eyes."
-In other words, knitting a not very passionate activity is used to hide her emotions and passions. - "[Grace] began to move ahead of Mrs. Slade toward the stairway."
-This imagery is used to represent the power shift at the end of the story.
-Up until the point, Mrs. Slade has been the powerful character.
-Now, she must give way to Mrs. Ansley, who by revealing her secret has become the more dominant character.
+- Mrs. Ansley's knitting is described as "a twist of crimson silk."
+Thus, the reader might interpret the knitting as representing the more passionate side of Mrs. Ansley's personality because of the color crimson, which is associated with passion. - When Mrs. Slade starts to talk about their shared past, Mrs. Ansley lifts her knitting "a little closer to her eyes."
+In other words, knitting a not very passionate activity is used to hide her emotions and passions.